tamilselvan-lws/Documents/Let's Encrypt SSL.md

 ```

-Next, configure the WordPress site on your OpenLiteSpeed server to use the SSL certificate.
+Next, configure the Faveo site on your OpenLiteSpeed server to use the SSL certificate.
 Navigate to the Virtual Host configuration and open the SSL tab.
 Edit the SSL Private Key & Certificate.

 <img alt="Ubuntu" src="/Images/op-add-ssl-keys.png" />

 <img alt="Ubuntu" src="/Images/op-ssl-keys.png" />